jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 public struct _element;
 ```

-That way a `docs` namespace gives an overview of the documentation even outside your assembly.
+That way a `docs` namespace gives an overview of the documentation that even others can see.

 ### Object Browser